 The best Internet TV for closed captions

-These written translations can be a helpful tool for those with hearing impairments, are hard of hearing or are learning a new language, to allow them to understand and watch the movie at its very best.
+These written transcripts can be a helpful tool for those with hearing impairments, are hard of hearing or are learning a new language, to allow them to understand and watch the movie at its very best.

-|Internet TV provider||Closed captioning / (Y/N)||Additional information|
+|Internet TV provider||Closed captioning (CC) – Y/N||Additional information|

-|Netflix||Y||Netflix takes pride in providing closed captions and subtitles for all its TV shows and movies, so virtually all content offers this.|
+|Netflix||Y||Netflix takes pride in providing CC and subtitles for all its TV shows and movies, so virtually all content offers this.|

 |Stan||Limited content only||Mainly foreign films with English subtitles "burnt in" to the picture and any shows that have a CC icon on the video's details page before playback.|

 |Foxtel||Y||Available on 72 of its channels.
-Foxtel Go, Foxtel Now, Anytime and Store do not currently support closed captions.|
+Foxtel Go, Anytime and Store do not currently support CC.|

 |Fetch TV||Y||Available for many programs, including 20 Free-To-Air channels and 17 subscription TV channels.|